-Let me share with you what happened with me personally when I tried to sell a branded product with a trademark symbol!
+Let me share with you what happened to me personally when I tried to sell a branded product with a trademark symbol!

 Case Study Of Me Mistakenly Selling Branded Products

-Back to 2015 I guess, I decided to dip my toe in the apparel industry and sell cool unisex t-shirts.
+Back in 2015, I guess, I decided to dip my toe in the apparel industry and sell cool unisex t-shirts.